 The most famous museum in Athens and the most modern in the country, the Acropolis Museum, opened its gates only in 2009 and since then receives more than 10,000 visitors daily.

 The first level of the museum presents findings of the aisles of the Acropolis.
-The second level presents objects from the Mycenaean period to the classical.
+The second level presents objects from the Mycenaean period of ancient Greece to the classical.
 On the highest level of the museum is the Parthenon Hall, where all the findings of the monument preserved in Athens are exhibited, while in the center of the hall videos about the history and construction of the Parthenon are presented.

 Santorini - credits: Georgios Tsichlis/Shutterstock.com